Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 How does a Bag Valve Mask provide positive pressure ventilation?

-A bag valve mask (BVM) can provide positive pressure ventilation by delivering air and oxygen directly into the lungs through a tight-fitting mask.
+A bag valve mask provides positive pressure ventilation by delivering air and oxygen directly into the lungs through a tight-fitting mask.
 This is done by squeezing the attached bag, which forces air and oxygen into the patient's lungs.
 This ventilation helps keep the airways open and prevent further collapse or obstruction.
-It can also help improve oxygen levels in the blood and reduce the risk of further respiratory distress.
+It help improve oxygen levels in the blood and reduce the risk of further respiratory distress.

 How is the pressure controlled with a Bag Valve Mask?

-The pressure delivered by a bag valve mask (BVM) can be controlled by adjusting the size of the bag and the squeezing rate.
+The pressure delivered by a bag valve mask is controlled by adjusting the size of the bag and the squeezing rate.
 The larger the bag, the higher the pressure will be, so it is important to adjust the size of the bag accordingly to meet the patient’s needs.
-Additionally, increasing or decreasing the squeezing rate can also affect how much pressure is delivered with each breath.
+Additionally, increasing or decreasing the squeezing rate affects how much pressure is delivered with each breath.

 How does a peep valve work?

 The PEEP valve works by increasing the pressure in the patient's airways during expiration, which helps to keep the alveoli (air sacs in the lungs) open and prevent them from collapsing.
-This can improve oxygenation and reduce the work of breathing for the patient.
+This improves oxygenation and reduce the work of breathing for the patient.

 How is the oxygen flow rate adjusted on a Bag Valve Mask?

-The oxygen flow rate on a bag valve mask (BVM) is adjusted by regulating the size of the opening in the oxygen reservoir.
-By adjusting this opening, more or less air and oxygen can be delivered to the patient depending on their needs.
-Additionally, in some BVMs, a valve may be used to adjust the amount of flow coming out of the mask.
+The oxygen flow rate on a bag valve mask is adjusted by regulating the size of the opening in the oxygen reservoir.
+By adjusting this opening, more or less air and oxygen is delivered to the patient depending on their needs.
+Additionally, in some BVMs, a valve is used to adjust the amount of flow coming out of the mask.
 This allows for more precise control of the oxygen flow rate to the patient.

 Who can administer a Bag Valve Mask Ventilation?